Arsenal denied ‘clear’ penalty against Bayern Munich as Mikel Arteta says crucial ‘moment’ missed

 Leandro Trossard, who came off the bench to fire Arsenal level late on, said there was “clear contact” and it should have been given.

-Speaking on TNT Sports, former Arsenal defender Martin Keown and Manchester United centre-back agreed that it was a penalty.
+Speaking on TNT Sports, former Arsenal defender Martin Keown and Manchester United centre-back Rio Ferdinand agreed that it was a penalty.

-Keown suggested the decision was “alarming” while Ferdinand said: “It has to be a penalty.
-They [VAR] had to send him [referee] to look at it.”
+Keown suggested the decision to not check the collision at pitchside was “alarming” while Ferdinand said: “It has to be a penalty.
+They had to send him to look at it.”

 Saka led Arsenal’s appeals after full-time, but manager Mikel Arteta remained tight-lipped on the incident ahead of next week’s second leg in Munich.

-Instead, the Spaniard said the “moment of the game” was when defender Ben White saw a chance saved by Neuer, just after Saka had fired Arsenal in the lead.
+Instead, the Spaniard said the “moment of the game” was when defender Ben White saw a chance saved by Neuer, just after Saka had fired Arsenal into the lead.

 Bukayo Saka confronts the referee after the final whistle over his penalty decision 👀